sparrowcode/PermissionsKit/README.md

 Swift 4.2.
 Ready for use on iOS 10+

 ## Integration
-Drop in `Sparrow` folder to your Xcode project.
+Drop in `source/sparrow` folder to your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`

 Or via CocoaPods:
 ```ruby
 pod 'SPPermission'
 ```
 ## How to use
-Call `SPPermission` and use func request().
+Call `SPPermission` and use func `request()`.
 Also passed controller, on which dialog should present
 ```swift
 class ViewController: UIViewController {